 When a web page makes too many HTTP requests you should minimize the number of asset files the page loads by replacing and removing as much of them as possible.
 Learn how to do that below:

-Most website themes today require multiple CSS files (usually in the header or the footer) to load to support the theme.
-You should combine these files to one large file to minimize the amount of HTTP requests.
+Most website templates require multiple CSS files (usually in the header and the footer) to load to support the template.
+You should combine these files to one large file to minimize the number of HTTP requests.
 It’s as simple as opening all the files and copy & pasting their content to one file.
-An even better option is not using a file for CSS at all, this will help speed up your pages even more.
-Just put all the CSS code in <style></style> tags and paste it inside the <header></header> (also called inlining CSS)HTML tags on your pages.
+Make sure that file paths inside the CSS scripts are correct.
+An even better option is not using a file for CSS at all but inlining the CSS script for the above-the-fold content in the HTML head and defer loading the rest of the CSS instead, read more about that here.

-If your website has too many HTTP requests coming from the same domain (10+ and above) you should create a subdomain and place some of your files on this subdomain.
-Subdomains are seen as seperate domains by browsers.
-Because of this you can load more files at a time(assuming the browser can handle 6 parallel connections per domain) which will speed up your website.
-Don’t overdo it though, you should never use more as 2 subdomains to serve files as that will actually slow down your website because of too many parallel connections.
+When a web page still makes too many HTTP requests from the same domain (20+ and above) you should create a subdomain and place some of the files on this subdomain.
+Subdomains are seen as separate domains by browsers.
+Because of this you can load a higher number of files at the same time which will speed up your website.
+Don’t overdo it though, and you should never use more than two subdomains to serve files as overdoing it will actually slow down your website because of too many parallel connections.

 We can help with that!
 We have professionally optimized the speed of thousands of websites.
 Because of this we know how to get the best results quickly while keeping our prices low.
 Get an instant price quote for our services now.